-This course was written and developed using current Australian and international research evidence about engagement, parental and professional factors impacting on this.

-Practitioner interviews helped to further shape and build a broad curriculum, now presented as dual introduction and companion courses.

-Regular input, feedback and guidance was sought from practice leaders and people with intergenerational experiences of mental ill health (i.e. their parents and/or their children) which also helped to shape the course.
+This course was written and developed using the latest research evidence about engagement, parental and professional factors impacting on this available at publication.
+Practitioner interviews plus valuable contributions from practice leaders and people with lived and living experiences of intergenerational mental ill health also helped to shape this course.